vapoursynth/vapoursynth/doc/pythonreference.rst

       This method may never return a truthy value.

-      This is the only stable function in the current inspection api-implementation.
+      This is the only stable function of the inspection API, which exposes how a node was created.
+      The basic node information in *node_name*, *mode*, *dependencies* and *timings* is part of the stable API and always available.

       .. note::

-         Be aware that introspection features must be enabled manually by the backing environment.
-Standalone Python-Scripts, not running inside vspipe or other editors, have introspection enabled automatically.
+         Graph inspection has to be enabled when the core is created, and it's off by default, standalone Python scripts included.
+The backing environment decides: vspipe enables it for its graph options, and a standalone script can call *_try_enable_introspection(0)* before it first uses the core.

       .. warning::

          The graph-inspection-api is unstable.
-Omitting the version-argument will therefore always return None.
+Omitting the version-argument will therefore always return False.

       The current version of the unstable python graph-inspection API is 0.